Jccqt/BattTray/README.md

 close to pointless here: a full refresh measures ~10 ms in a Release build on the development machine, of which re-listing the device ids is only ~1 ms — the rest is the pairing-record call and the property reads, neither of which a device-change event can authorise caching.
-(The ~2 ms quoted above and below is the `cfgmgr32` sweep alone, not a whole scan.)
+(The ~2 ms quoted above is the `cfgmgr32` sweep alone, not a whole scan.)
 The Bluetooth provider caches because the seam should have a user that exercises it, not because 1 ms mattered.
 The **events** are the part that earns its keep, and even then not in the menu — the menu was never the stale part, since it rescans as it opens.
 It is the hover tooltip and the low-battery check that were stale, and both now